MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 # Enable copilots and generative AI features
 Copilots and generative AI features in [Microsoft Power Platform](/power-platform/) and [Microsoft Dynamics 365](/dynamics365/) help you build apps, flows, and chatbots, analyze your data, summarize information, reply to messages, generate ideas, and more.

 However, these features aren't available in all regions and languages.
-Depending on where your environment is hosted, you may need to enable data movement across regions to use them.
+Depending on where your environment is hosted, you might need to enable data movement across regions to use them.
 This article explains how to do that.

 ## How data movement across regions works